Forestry Innovation Investment: Market Initiatives

-The Market Initiatives program encourages the development of export markets and new market segments, particularly in fast-growing Asian economies.
+The Market Initiatives program leads the development of export markets and new market segments.
 This helps to diversify the sector, reduce market risk and open new opportunities in higher-value segments of the forest economy.
-Market Initiatives also focuses on growing market segments in North America, such as the multi-family and mass timber/tall wood and value-added sectors.

 Market Outreach

-The Market Outreach program expands opportunities for B.C. forest products by positioning wood as an environmentally friendly, preferred building material and by highlighting B.C. as a reliable supplier of quality products from sustainably managed forests.
-Through providing credible, fact-based information, FII ensures that audiences in B.C. and globally understand that using wood from B.C.’s sustainably managed forests can help to address climate change and advance low-carbon innovation.
+The Market Outreach program positions wood as an environmentally responsible, preferred building material and highlights B.C. as a reliable supplier of quality products from sustainably managed forests.
+By providing credible, fact-based information, FII ensures that audiences in B.C. and globally understand that using wood from B.C.’s sustainably managed forests can help to address climate change and advance low-carbon innovation.

 Wood First

-The Wood First program collaborates with B.C.’s design and construction industries and government to advance wood construction technologies and expertise in B.C.
+The Wood First program works with B.C.’s manufacturing, education, training, design and construction industries as well as government to advance wood construction technologies and expertise in B.C.
 FII then leverages this leadership to promote B.C. internationally as a leading source of technology, products and expertise for the use of wood in construction, interior design and daily living.

 Governance

-FII is governed by a Board of Directors that is accountable to the B.C.
-Minister of Jobs, Economic Development and Innovation.
-The Minister provides direction to the Board through the issuing of a Mandate Letter.
-The Board is responsible for appointing the Chief Executive Officer and for overseeing FII's policies, priorities and strategies.
+FII is governed by a Board of Directors that is accountable to the BC Ministry of Forests (FOR).

+The Government appoints the Board to set operational policy for the organization and, in cooperation with senior management, to set strategic direction.
+The Board also monitors FII’s performance based on the Province’s planning and reporting principles.
+The Minister provides annual direction to the Board through issuing a mandate letter.

+The Board is responsible for appointing the President & Chief Executive Officer (CEO) and delegates responsibility to the President & CEO for the day-to-day leadership and management of the organization.

-FII operates out of offices in Vancouver, with subsidiary offices in China, India and Vietnam.
+FII operates out of offices in Vancouver, with subsidiary offices in China, the United Kingdom, India and Vietnam.